syntasso/workshop/enhancing-a-promise/README.md

 ### Changing the cluster resources to include a new label

-When installing a Promise, there are two sides of the coin.
-On one side, we the platform team, are providing access to a capability via the `workerClusterResources`.
-On the other side, our users (the application developers), will request a personal instance of that capability via the `xaasPipeline` outputs.
+When installing a Promise, there are two sides.
+On one side, the platform team is providing access to a capability via the `workerClusterResources`.
+On the other side, the platform users (the application developers), will request an instance of that capability via the `xaasPipeline` outputs.

 The Postgres Promise we are using leverages [Zalando's Postgres Operator](https://github.com/zalando/postgres-operator) to provide Postgres-as-a-Service.
-This operator packages up the complexities of configuring Postgres into a more manageable configuration format.
+This operator packages up the complexities of configuring Postgres into a manageable configuration format.
 One of its configuration options allows certain labels to be set on the resulting Pods.
-This is exactly the behaviour we want when delivering cost tracking across instances.
+This is exactly the behaviour we require when delivering cost tracking across instances.

 To enable the label feature, we need to set any desired labels in the [`inherited_labels`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels) option in the Operators config.
 The value is a comma delimited list of labels that all instances created by the Operator are permitted to be set.